Last Updated: November 14, 2024

 Key Takeaways

-• The recent court ruling says that an IP address and data associated with the user’s visit to an unauthenticated website or mobile app that discusses specific medical conditions, symptoms, etc. is not PHI, if the visit is not related to the user’s past, present, or future physical or mental health or condition or payment for healthcare.
+• The court ruling says that an IP address and data associated with the user’s visit to an unauthenticated website or mobile app that discusses specific medical conditions, symptoms, etc. is not PHI, if the visit is not related to the user’s past, present, or future physical or mental health or condition or payment for healthcare.

 • If the visitor indicates that they are seeking healthcare or provides PII that is more specific than an IP address, then the data collected may be considered PHI and may need to be handled in a manner that complies with HIPAA.